 Garlic keeps away more than just vampires.
-You can also increase the amount of garlic in your diet to keep away mosquitoes: They really don’t like the smell of it.
+You can also increase the amount of garlic in your diet to keep away mosquitoes: they really don’t like the smell of it.
 (If your camping mates don’t either, chewing on some parsley will neutralize the smell of garlic on your breath after some buttery garlic bread.)

 #12: Mint leaves

 Mint leaves, fresh and crushed, in an oil or in a spray will keep away mosquitoes – and a range of other bugs including moths.
-Catnip is technically family of mint, and much of the same properties that apply to mint apply to catnip.
+Catnip is technically in the family of mint, and much of the same properties that apply to mint apply to catnip.
 (For those with heart problems, take care when ingesting mint.)

 #13: Lavender for moths